iheartla/iheartla/README.md

 If you are developing I❤️LA, the test suite needs a working C++ compiler and, optionally, the Graphviz graph visualization software (`brew install graphviz` if you're not using conda).

+In wxPython 4.2.0, the pdf viewer has a bug, and it won't work.
+You need to manually change `line 358/360` to make sure `self.Ypagepixels` is assigned as `int` in the source code (`python3.10/site-packages/wx/lib/pdfviewer/viewer.py`)
 ### Output Dependencies

 To use the code output for the various backends, you will need: